CptPie/telegram-shipit-bot/README.md

 - ./make.sh -d -> Downloads all dependencies
 - ./make.sh -a -> Downloads all dependencies and starts the bot

+# For Server-Maintainer
+There is a shell script called "automated_deploy.sh".\
+This script starts the bot and waits for an update in the master branch.
+If an update is available, the bot process will be killed, the update will be merged and the bot will be started again.\
+If no update is available, your bot just works as expected.

 ## Adding a dependency
 If you want to add a dependency, simple add the name of the dependency to the array "dependencies" in the function "downloadDependencies"\
 Example: `local dependencies=(node-telegram-bot-api request node-schedule)` downloads following dependencies